-Employers with 250 employees or more have to publish data on the pay gap between the average salaries of their male and female staff.
-This is the second year of reporting.
+Employers with 250 employees or more publish data on the pay gap between the average salaries of their male and female staff.
+This is our third year of reporting.

-There are several pieces of data we now publish on our website and on the government’s gender pay gap service:
+There are several pieces of data we now publish here and on the government’s gender pay gap service:

 - The mean and median gender pay gap in hourly rate

 - The proportion of men and women in each quartile pay band